Simon125q/ocean-digital-twin/backend/docs/interpolation.md

 1. Define a new function that takes a slice of `InterpolatableData` (or a similar interface if your new method requires different capabilities) and applies your desired interpolation algorithm.
 2. Integrate this new function into the `Interpolator` (or a new interpolation service) and expose it through appropriate methods.
 3. Update the relevant data processing workflows to use your new interpolation function.
+4. Preferably implement tests to guarantee correct functioning of new method.